Heathrow Airport Transport – Rail, Coach and Bus

 Heathrow Airport by Heathrow Express

 Heathrow Express is the fastest way from Heathrow to central London.
-Their non-stop trains speed you from terminal to city centre in just 15 minutes.
+Their non-stop trains get you from the terminal to city centre in just 15 minutes.
 Experience airport transfers the easy way, with departures every 15 minutes and tickets available online or on your mobile phone.

 The average journey time to central London is about 50 – 60 minutes.
 Tubes run every five minutes at peak times and every nine minutes at off-peak times and weekends.
 It takes an additional five minutes to reach Terminals 2 & 3.
 These times are subject to change – it is normally advisable to check with London Transport before travelling.
 During the night, the nightbus “N9” connects Heathrow with central London every 30 minutes, so don’t worry if you’ve got a flight at a funny time!